tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 - AOCL
 - BLIS

 "Open" things obviously work on anything.
 Good ol' reliable.
 Could be cool to try configuring some other stuff too though.
 Do some research.
 How are you picking your libraries?
+Things to consider AMD 7713, ethernet, 32 cores total, 2 nodes, maybe virtual cluster?

+You will need to wget and untar or clone a directory to get these libraries.
+Explore whats in them first.
+Try not get overwhelmed.

 # Step 4 - Configure and make*
 Once you've figured out your dependencies, you need to compile HPL itself.
 But first, we need to talk about how these dependencies are managed.